intervention-engine/ie/docs/docker-linux.md

       - REDCAP_TOKEN=MYREDCAPTOKEN
 ```

+Finally, you need to configure the host-side directories of the log files for `ie`, `nginx`, and `integrator`.
+These are set as the paths prior to the colon in the string under the `volumes` tag for each of those entries.

 Create or Configure SSL Certificates and Keys
 =============================================
 In order for nginx to use secure http (`https`), it requires an ssl certificate and key.
 These can be generated (self-signed certificate) or obtained from a Certificate Authority.
 To generate a certificate and key, run the following command: